Short answer

 There are two kinds of suspension, and knowing which one you have tells you how serious it is:

+You'll usually see a “suspended” banner when you sign in to manage the profile, and an email from Google.
 Either way, the fix is the same shape: identify what triggered it, put it right, and ask Google to review the profile again.

 Why Google suspends a Business Profile

-Suspensions come from breaking the Business Profile guidelines — usually one of these, whether you did it knowingly or not:
+Suspensions come from breaking the Business Profile guidelines, usually one of these, whether you did it knowingly or not:

-- Keyword-stuffing the business name.Your profile name must be your real-world business name.
-“Dave's Plumbing” is fine; “Dave's Plumbing | Emergency Plumber Leeds 24/7” is a classic trigger.
+- Keyword-stuffing the business name.Your profile name must be your real-world business name, exactly as it appears on your signage and paperwork.
+“Dave's Plumbing” is fine; “Dave's Plumbing | Emergency Plumber Leeds 24/7” is a classic trigger, and one of the most common reasons of all.

-- Wrong or misleading category, or a business type Google doesn't allow a profile for (for example, a purely online business with no customer-facing location or service area).
+- Wrong or misleading category, or a business type Google doesn't allow a profile for, for example a purely online business with no customer-facing location or service area.

 Before you touch anything